 Rather than treating the water directly with ozone and UV, hydroxyl-based AOP treats ambient air from the environment around the system, converting O2 into O1, and then injects the O1 into the water.
-The O1 molecules then react to hydrogen in the water, producing a large amount of hydroxyl radicals which oxidize contaminants and quickly convert back into oxygen.
+The O1 molecules then react with the water to produce large amounts of hydroxyl radicals, which oxidize contaminants and quickly convert back into oxygen.

 Because hydroxyl-based AOP pool systems inject treated air into the pool or spa plumbing – instead of treating water as it flows through the system – the system itself can be easily mounted outside of the pool or spa plumbing configuration.
 In addition, the only required system maintenance for a hydroxyl-based AOP pool system is one yearly replacement of an aluminum cartridge that can easily be replaced in 5 minutes and without any prior experience.

 Steve Goodale, a contributing writer for Aqua Magazine and creator of one of the largest pool and spa resources called Swimming Pool Steve, wrote a review of the top AOP pool systems.
 The AOP review included: the DEL Solar Eclipse and Prozone ECO Master ozone-UV AOP pool systems, and Clear Comfort’s hydroxyl-based AOP pool systems.